Gum Disease Treatment Gold Coast

-Gums support your teeth and so the health of your gums is important in maintaining overall oral health as well as the health of the rest of your body.
-If your gums exhibit signs of gums disease it is important to seek treatment as soon as possible.
-If neglected gum disease can cause shifting teeth and eventual tooth loss.
+Gums support your teeth and so the health of your gums is important in maintaining overall oral health, as well as the health of the rest of your body.
+If your gums exhibit signs of gums disease it’s important to seek treatment as soon as possible.
+If neglected, gum disease can cause shifting teeth and eventual tooth loss.

 Gum disease is mainly caused by poor oral hygiene and bacteria from food that has not been removed from between the teeth.
 When plaque builds up on teeth bacteria begins to infect the gums causing inflammation and bleeding as well as some discomfort.